anyueyongshun/vue3-element-admin/README.en-US.md

 ## Community 🚀

-> **Follow "Youlai Tech" WeChat Official Account to get the QR code for the community.**
+> **Follow "信息化系统 Tech" WeChat Official Account to get the QR code for the community.**
 >
 > If the QR code for the community has expired, please add my WeChat (haoxianrui) and indicate whether you are interested in "Frontend", "Backend", or "Full Stack" to get the latest QR code.
 >